In what was only inevitable, SGC and PSA, two of the hobby’s largest third-party grading companies, have hiked prices.

 “A service level’s Complete Through Date is the day before the date of the oldest open order in the PSA system for that service level.
 In other words, it represents the date by which PSA has completed orders through.
 The CTD is based on the order entry date, which means the day the order was formally entered into the PSA system for authentication and grading.”

 Note that these CTD's only represent when PSA has entered your cards into the system.
 You can utilize these CTD's to compare your order to see where you are in relation to their oldest submitted orders.
-There is still going to be a fairly lengthy wait to receive your cards on any Regular submission and especially any Value based bulk submissions.
+There is still going to be a fairly lengthy wait to get your cards graded on any Regular submission and especially any Value based bulk submissions.

 And they at times were running up to a 16 week backlog, but based on their latest communication, it seems like recent investments have completely erased this backlog: